sccn/sccn.github.io/others/EEGLAB_hardware_and_software_recommendations.md

 -   16 Gb or more of RAM (random access memory)
 -   At least 1 Tb of SSD (SSD will speed up read/write by a factor of up to 5x) or mixed system (SSD 128Gb and large hard drive)
--   Newest version of Matlab and the Matlab signal processing, statistics, and optimization toolboxes, whose functions are used in some advanced EEGLAB plug-ins.
+-   Newest version of MATLAB and the MATLAB signal processing, statistics, and optimization toolboxes, whose functions are used in some advanced EEGLAB plugins.

 Notes
 -----

--   Although EEGLAB is free, the Matlab software environment that it runs on is a commercial product of The Mathworks.
+-   Although EEGLAB is free, the MATLAB software environment that it runs on is a commercial product of The Mathworks.
 Often, your school might have negotiated access ([check here](https://www.mathworks.com/academia/tah-support-program/eligibility.html)).
-EEGLAB also works on the free Octave environment (command-line only), and you may also download a compiled version of EEGLAB that does not require a Matlab license.
+EEGLAB also works on the free Octave environment (command-line only), and you may also download a compiled version of EEGLAB that does not require a MATLAB license.

--   For Ubuntu linux users: There are often graphics problems when Matlab uses OpenGL graphics under Ubuntu.
-To avoid them, at the beginning of each Matlab session enter
+-   For Ubuntu linux users: There are often graphics problems when MATLAB uses OpenGL graphics under Ubuntu.
+To avoid them, at the beginning of each MATLAB session enter

     ``` matlab
     >> set(0,'DefaultFigureRenderer','painters');